 Our Gorilla Kingdom brings the African rainforest to the heart of London.
 You’ll be able to meet Africa’s most exciting residents, featuring our colony of western lowland gorillas.
 With breathtakingly close views, this is one encounter you’ll be sure to remember.

 When you step into this atmospheric exhibit, you’ll first be able to explore our African aviary before moving on into our Gorilla Kingdom.
 This natural and engaging environment is home to our gorillas, featuring a stunning clearing, their own personal island, and an indoor gymnasium.

 Our colony of gorillas is led by our impressive male silverback – Kumbuka.
 In 2014, Kumbuka parented his first offspring with mate Mjukuu.
 This new arrival is a baby girl named Alika, which means ‘most beautiful’.
 In 2015 Kumbuka's second offspring, a male called Gernot, was born.
 The group is completed by females Effie and Zaire.
-Large viewing areas and an engaging habitat means you’ll have the very best vantage point for seeing this hairy family.
+Large viewing areas and an engaging habitat means you’ll have the very best vantage point for seeing this special family.

 Want to monkey around some more?
 Venture further into this exhibit and discover more primates, including our families of white-naped mangabeys and white colobus monkeys.
 There are loads for you to encounter and share in this truly wild exhibit!